iWinston/typeorm-plus/docs/faq.md

 };
 ```

-Also, since Webpack 4, when using `mode: 'production'`, files are optmized by default which includes mangling your code in order to minimize file sizes.
+Also, since Webpack 4, when using `mode: 'production'`, files are optimized by default which includes mangling your code in order to minimize file sizes.
 This breaks the migrations because TypeORM relies on their names to determine which has already been executed.
 You may disable minimization completely by adding:

 ```js
 module.exports = {